OpenClassrooms/slack-pull-request-notifier/README.md

 ## How to use it?

-First, you have to create a [new slack application](https://api.slack.com/apps), then go to `Add features and functionality > Incoming Webhooks`, finally click on  		`Add New Webhook to Workspace`
+First, you have to create a [new slack application](https://api.slack.com/apps), then go to `Add features and functionality > Incoming Webhooks` and finally click on  		`Add New Webhook to Workspace`

 After that, you have to properly set following environment variables :